Habrador/Unity-Programming-Patterns/README.md

 **Related patterns**

 * [Subclass Sandbox](#11-subclass-sandbox).
 You may end up with many child-classes.
 To easier handle the code, you can define high-level methods in the parent like in the Subclass Sandbox pattern.

+## 21. Factory

+Sometimes it's useful to collect all methods on how to create new objects in their own class.

+**How to implement?**

+If you are creating several different factories, then they should inherit from some parent abstract class.
+And the products you create should also inherit from some parent abstract class, so you can handle them as their parent without caring which child product that actually came out from the factory.

+**When is it useful?**

+* If you've implemented the [Decorator](#20-decorator) then you can decorate the objects in a procedural way by using the Factory pattern.
+An example of this is in the code where you manufacture the Tesla cars you ordered in the Decorator pattern example.

+**Related patterns**

+* [Prototype](#4-prototype).
+The Prototype pattern is generally used if you want to make a copy an existing object, while the Factory pattern is generating new objects.
+But some argue you can put the Prototype pattern inside of the Factory pattern.